Steve-Shillitoe/research_planner/README.md

 # Setting up a development environment
+As this web application uses a Postgres database, the first task is the installation of the Postgres database management system and the creation of the database and a database user.

 ## Installing the Postgres database
 1. Visit the official PostgreSQL downloads page at **https://www.postgresql.org/download/** and select the appropriate version for your operating system.